yorickpeterse/oga/CONTRIBUTING.md

 change.
 To keep everything running smoothly there are a bunch of guidelines that one should follow.

+## Code of Conduct

+The code of conduct ("CoC") can be found in the file "COC.md".
+Everybody participating in this project must adhere to the rules and guidelines stated in this CoC.

 ## General

 * When changing code make sure to write RSpec tests for the changes.